CHadoop/InstallationGuide/README.md

 Also, doing it this way allows one to digest what the components of Hadoop are and how they operate together.
 Sometimes during installation a problem will arise giving the opportunity to solve the problem and learn Hadoop that much better.

-We hope you enjoy these instructions.
+We hope you find these instructions useful in your pursuit of data science.

 Please leave feedback at http://meetup.com/CHadoop